 Brian continued, “My lamb is also local, free-range and grass-fed, from Chris and Hollie at Beech Ridge Farm, Wellington.
 Pork comes from Tremlett Farm’s Wessex pork, originating from Wessex Saddleback crosses, grazing on the pastures west of Wellington”.
 This herd is bred and reared on the farm, weaned onto straw yards in family groups, and grazing year round.

-I asked Brian what quality assurance scheme offered to him as a butcher.
-He told me, “I always look for the absolute best quality regardless of price, and the quality assurance schemes help me with my choices”.
-I also wondered if he knew what his customers made of them and he was confident that his customers were very keen to know the provenance of his meat, and the history of the breeds and the farmers that supply the shop.
+When asked about what the quality assurance scheme offered to him as a butcher, Brian said “I always look for the absolute best quality regardless of price, and the quality assurance schemes help me with my choices”.
+He was confident that his customers were very keen to know the provenance of his meat, and the history of the breeds and the farmers that supply the shop.
 It stands to reason that customers who use a butcher will be interested in provenance, but it’s nice to hear it from the butcher’s perspective!
 Keen to know how Brian felt we could help customers who are on a very tight budget to support local butchers and farmers, I found his reply very encouraging.
 He told me, “Try to buy less if on a tight budget, but when able to, come in.
 We will always help however little or often you shop with us”.

 Brian’s Favourite Breed

-I had to ask Brian about his favourite breed of cattle for meat quality and flavour, and why.
-He didn’t hesitate at all, “Longhorn beef.
+When asked about his favourite breed of cattle for meat quality and flavour, and why, Brian didn’t hesitate at all, “Longhorn beef.
 This is the Great British beef.
 The beef is the best I have ever tasted.
 I am told this each week from my customers!!
 Heston Blumenthal uses it in his recipes and advocates it as the best beef ever”.